guimagalhaes/backdoorGolang/README.md

 ##Main goal

+Forked from pilebones/backdoorGolang.
+Changed from CLI interface to a golang module.
+User should just import the module:
+`import _ "github.com/guimagalhaes/backdoorGolang/core/socket/server"`

 A fork of my own project named : "pilebones/backdoorBash" (see: https://github.com/pilebones/backdoorBash) but instead of using Bash as programming language (Unix-like only) this new one will work on Windows too by using a Golang API (cross-plateform) developed from scratch (as much as possible).

 ## Requirements